Dominant Auslander-Gorenstein algebras and mixed cluster tilting: Abstract

 \section{Abstract}

 We introduce the class of dominant Auslander-Gorenstein algebras as a generalisation of higher Auslander algebras and minimal Auslander-Gorenstein algebras, and give their basic properties.
 We also introduce mixed (pre)cluster tilting modules as a generalisation of (pre)cluster tilting modules, and establish an Auslander type correspondence by showing that dominant Auslander-Gorenstein (respectively, Auslander-regular) algebras correspond bijectively with mixed precluster (respectively, cluster) tilting modules.

-It turns out that dominant Auslander-regular algebras have a remarkable interaction with Koszul duality, namely Koszul dominant Auslander-regular algebras are closed under Koszul duality.
-As an application, we use the class of dominant Auslander-regular algebras to answer a question by Green about a characterisation of the Koszul dual of an Auslander algebra.
-We show that the Koszul dual of the Auslander algebras of hereditary or self-injective representation-finite algebras are higher Auslander algebras, and describe the corresponding cluster tilting modules explicitly.
+We show that every trivial extension algebra $T(A)$ of a $d$-representation-finite algebra $A$ admits a mixed cluster tilting module and show that this can be seen as a generalisation of the well known result that $d$-representation-finite algebras are fractionally Calabi-Yau.
+We show that iterated SGC-extensions of a gendo-symmetric dominant Auslander-Gorenstein algebra admit mixed precluster tilting modules.